Sam's Laser FAQ, Copyright © 1994-2025, Samuel M. Goldwasser, All Rights Reserved.

 Photos of Kearfott Ring Laser Gyro-Based Inertial Reference Units

-[Only about 3 people per decade visit the Laser Equipment Gallery ;-), the existing format is archaic, and I am lazy.
+[Only about 3 people per decade visit the Laser Equipment Gallery ;-), the existing format was archaic, and I am lazy.
 So going forward, we will use the Windows App "Web Album Generator" for most of the collections.]

 Note: Most links open in a single new tab or window depending on your browser's settings.